37265/equipment-manager/README.md

 ![React](https://img.shields.io/badge/React-19.2.4-blue)
 ![SQL Server](https://img.shields.io/badge/SQL_Server-2019-red)

-Full-stack demo project for internship portfolio.
+Full-stack demo (and learning)project for internship portfolio.<br>
+I will be learning how to work with the technologies first.
+Once I have, I will start creating branches and issues.<br>
 The app is an internal equipment booking system, and the tech stack is loosely based on what is required for Microsoft's [AZ-204 certificate](https://learn.microsoft.com/en-us/credentials/certifications/azure-developer/?practice-assessment-type=certification).
 ## Tech stack
 - Back end: ASP.NET Core, Entity Framework, SQL Server
 - Frontend: React + TypeScript